gammapy/gammapy/docs/index.rst

 -------

-Gammapy is a community-developed, open-source Python package for gamma-ray astronomy.
-It is a prototype for the `CTA`_ science tools.
+Gammapy is a community-developed, open-source Python package for gamma-ray astronomy built on Numpy, Scipy and Astropy.
+It is a prototype for the `CTA`_ science tools and can also be used to analyse data from existing imaging atmospheric Cherenkov telescopes (IACTs), such as `H.E.S.S.`_, `MAGIC`_ and `VERITAS`_.
+It also provides some support for `Fermi-LAT`_ and `HAWC`_ data analysis.

 This webpage contains the Gammapy documentation.
 You may also check out the `Gammapy webpage <https://gammapy.org>`_ where you may find more information about Gammapy, including the `list of releases <https://gammapy.org/news.html#releases>`_ and contact information if you have any questions, want to report and issue or request a feature, or need help with anything Gammapy-related.

 .. _gammapy_intro:
 .. toctree::